-When Amy Winehouse first conquered the American charts, there were actually very few British artists around who were popular on an international level.
+When Amy Winehouse first conquered the American charts there were actually very few British artists around who were popular on an international level.
 In fact just a few years earlier there had been the fewest amount of British artists on the Billboard charts since before the Beatles emerged!
 That’s not to say there where none when Amy Winehouse first conquered America.
-Obviously there was Coldplay, James Blunt, Dido and Joss Stone, but none of these artists really lead to a movement.
-They were one offs and thus it was still a very, very difficult time for a British artist to make it stateside.
+There was Coldplay, James Blunt, Dido and Joss Stone, but none of these artists really lead to a movement.
+They were one offs and it was still overall a very difficult time for a British artist to make it stateside.

 However Winehouse managed to have record breaking success in America.
 Her album Back to Black marked at that point the highest ever debut from a British female solo artist on the American charts.

 It also won five Grammy awards, which at that point was more than any other British artist had won in a single night.
-Of course nowadays thanks to the success of Amy Winehouse, the door is open for British artists in America, but its worth remembering that back when Amy Winehouse started, it was probably the most difficult time to make it over there since the early 1960’s!
+Thanks to the success of Amy Winehouse, the door is open for British artists in America, but its worth remembering that back when Amy Winehouse started it was probably the most difficult time to make it over there since the early 1960’s!

 3/ She was honest